 You can also determine the acceleration of the object by dividing the net force by the mass of the object.
 So in this case, 3465 N / 500 kg = 6.93 m/s^2.

 Okay, so that was a nice 'ideal' example where friction was not a factor.
 But since friction is the force that opposes motion and is experienced by objects quite often, we can't ignore it any longer.
 The good news is that it's not difficult to add it into our vector mixture.

 In order to determine the net force on the object when friction is acting, simply find the vector sum of the two parallel forces (remember, the normal force and the perpendicular force balance each other).
-Just as you would for any other vector addition, all you need to do is find the difference between them.
-For example, if the parallel force due to gravity is 50 N down the incline and friction is 20 N up the incline, the difference is 30 N, which is the net force.
+All you need to do is to add the parallel vectors, which have opposite directions.
+For example, if the parallel force due to gravity is 50 N down the incline and friction is 20 N up the incline, the sum is 30 N, which is the net force.
 Since the force acting down the incline is greater, the net force acts in that direction.